VILLASframework/documentation/docs/node/nodes/ngsi.md

 Currently version 1 of the RESTful HTTP API is implemented and using NGSI10 for the context management interface.

 This implementation if currently limited to the `updateContext` operation.
 Therefore only publishing updates is supported.
-Subscribtion or polling of events is planned for later versions.
+Subscription or polling of events is planned for later versions.

 ## Prerequisites